Could There Be a SZA Rap Album On The Way? - NewsBreak

-A full five years after bursting onto the music scene with her debut album CTRL
+A full five years after bursting onto the music scene with her debut album CTRL, SZA has managed to again put her stamp on an era with the follow-up LP S.O.S.

 While SZA has undoubtedly had her hands firmly on the pulse of the R&B charts with each of her projects, many were surprised to see her rapping real rap bars throughout S.O.S.
 While the album’s title track and intro felt her bars, she also flexed her rap ability on songs like Forgiveless and Smoking On My Ex Pack as well.